LHM++: An Efficient Large Human Reconstruction Model for Pose-free Images to 3D: Method

 To efficiently fuse multi-image features with 3D geometric information, we propose an encoder-decoder architecture based on \emph{Point-Image Transformer blocks (PIT-blocks)}.
 This framework enables hierarchical feature interaction while alleviating the computational and memory burden associated with dense attention.

 We begin by projecting the SMPL-X anchor points in canonical space into a set of geometric tokens and encoding the input images into image tokens, as described in \sref{sec:tokenization}.
-The network consists of $N_\text{layer}$ PIT blocks, divided into an encoder stage and a decoder stage.
+The encoder-decoder network consists of $N_\text{layer}$ PIT blocks.
 In the first $\lfloor N_\text{layer}/2 \rfloor$ encoder blocks, we progressively reduce the spatial resolution of the geometric tokens using Grid Pooling~\cite{wu2022ptv2}.
 At each layer, the downsampled point tokens perform the attention operation with the image tokens, enabling compact geometric representations enriched with multi-image visual cues.

 In the subsequent $\lceil N_\text{layer}/2 \rceil$ decoder blocks, we upsample the geometric tokens to restore their original resolution.
 At each stage, the upsampled tokens are concatenated with the corresponding high-resolution features from the encoder via skip connections.
 These fused features are further refined by the PIT blocks to reconstruct detailed geometry and view-dependent appearance.